opendatadiscovery/odd-platform/docs/Architecture.md

 Pulling data from multiple sources without having a standard compels to use multiple source-specific crawlers for each adapter, which is a complex and ineffective solution.
 ODD solves this issue by providing a universal adapter.\
 Pull model is preferred when:    _|need more details_

-* latency on index update is ok
+* There is no need to get immediate updates.
-* there is already an adapter
+* You have already run one of ODD adapters.

 ### Push strategy